watson-developer-cloud/car-dashboard/README.md

 * This performs multiple actions:
   - Creates the app
   - Creates a Conversation service instance that the user needs for workspace creation
+  - Creates instances for a Speech To Text service and Text To Speech service

 * The status of the deployment is shown.
 This can take some time.